Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/grid.md

 Vattenfall's grid system uses a series of containers, rows, and columns to layout and align content.
 It's built with [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) and is fully responsive.
 Below is an example and an in-depth look at how the grid comes together.

-**New to or unfamiliar with flexbox?** [Read this CSS Tricks flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background) for background, terminology, guidelines, and code snippets.

 ```html
 <div class="vf-container">